defold/doc/docs/en/manuals/lua.md

 Render scripts
-: Extension _.renderscript_.
+: Extension _.render_script_.
 Run by the rendering pipeline and containing the logic required to render all app/game graphics each frame.
 Render scripts have access to the [Render](/ref/render) library functions.

 ## Script execution and callbacks